Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 Manifestations of normocythemic hypovolemia are determined by the nature of the cause that caused it (blood loss, shock, collapse), as well as the inclusion of compensation mechanisms aimed at eliminating acute hypoxia.

-Oligocythemic hypovolemia
+Oligocythaemic hypovolemia

 The most common causes of oligocythemic hypovolemia.

-Polycythemic hypovolemia
+Polycythaemic hypovolemia

-The most common causes of polycythemic hypovolemia.
+The most common causes of polycythaemic hypovolemia.

 Pathogenesis